KunlingHuang/KunlingHuang.github.io/_pages/about.md

 ### Genome-wide association study for congenital heart disease
 - Curated next generation sequencing (NGS) data using Plink and bcftools
-- Combining the association results between microarray and NGS studies using meta-analysis tool METAL and R
+- Combined the association results between microarray and NGS studies using meta-analysis tool METAL and R

 ### Identifying ovarian cancer biomarkers with different disease progress
 - Collected RNA-seq data and ovarian cancer progress information using Bioconductor on R